akamrahimi/VoiceVector/README.md

 The script `src/train.php` allows you to train the model on your custom dataset.
 Here's an explanation of the command-line arguments:

 - `model`: Select the model type:
-    - `voiceformerae`: Operates on speaker embeddings generated from clean audio.
+    - `voicevectorae`: Operates on speaker embeddings generated from clean audio.
-    - `voiceformerav`: Operates on speaker embeddings generated from silent video (lip movements).
+    - `voicevectorav`: Operates on speaker embeddings generated from silent video (lip movements).
-    - `voiceformeravem`: Operates on speaker embeddings generated from noisy mixture and video features (combined audiovisual cues).
+    - `voicevectoravem`: Operates on speaker embeddings generated from noisy mixture and video features (combined audiovisual cues).
+    - `voicevectorivem`: Operates on speaker embeddings generated from noisy mixture and silent video features and face images.
+    - - `voicevectorvem`: Operates on speaker embeddings generated from noisy mixture and silent video only.
 - `init_from` (optional): Path to a pre-trained model checkpoint for resuming training.
 Skip this for training from scratch.
 - `data.load_features` (optional): Set to `True` if training a model that utilizes video features.
 - `data.add_background_noise` (optional): Set to `True` to add noise from the `DNS` dataset during training.